Footnote (film): Plot

 Uriel goes to the National Library to break the news to his father but finds him raising a toast to winning the prize with colleagues.
 Unable to break the news, he once again meets with Grossman, asking that the prize be given to Eliezer.
-Grossman relents but with two conditions: Uriel must write the committee's recommendation and Uriel can never be a candidate for the prize.
-Uriel agrees.
+Grossman relents but with two conditions: Uriel must write the committee's recommendation, and Uriel can never be a candidate for the prize.
+Uriel is evidently shocked by the second condition, but ultimately agrees.

-Uriel writes the recommendation text, picking and choosing every word carefully; at the same time Eliezer, finally recognized, is interviewed by the newspaper Haaretz, during which he impugns the scientific and academic validity of Uriel's research.
+Uriel writes the recommendation text, picking and choosing every word carefully; at the same time, Eliezer, finally recognized, is interviewed by the newspaper Haaretz, during which he impugns the scientific and academic validity of Uriel's research.
 When the interview is published, Uriel is angry but keeps his secret.
 Later, though, he whispers the secret to his mother.
 She does not disclose the truth to anyone else.

 During preparations for a television interview, Eliezer is struck by an uncommon Talmudic expression in the Israel Prize committee's recommendation.
 He flees the television studio and returns to his study.
 He examines the expression, cross-checking its published uses, and realizes that the text must have actually been written by Uriel.
 Eliezer also reconstructs his phone conversation with the Minister of Education, realizing she had addressed him by his last name only.
 He concludes that the minister thought she was talking to his son when she broke the news about the Israel Prize.

 On the day of the prize ceremony, Eliezer and his wife arrive at the Jerusalem International Convention Center to prepare for the ceremony; Eliezer is stressed and distracted.
 The movie ends a moment before the laureates are called to the stage.